Smile (The Beach Boys album): First public availability, further release rumors, and arrests

-Dedicated box set rumors, arrests, and deepfake mixes
+Capitol included alternate versions of "Good Vibrations" and "Heroes and Villains" as bonus tracks on the 1990 CD reissue of Smiley Smile and Wild Honey and, responding to the 1992 emergence of a three-disc vinyl bootleg that included some previously uncirculated tracks, released over 40 minutes of original Smile recordings on the 1993 box set Good Vibrations.
+(Note: The Good Vibrations box set included the official debut of "Do You Like Worms?", "I Love to Say Da Da", Smile versions of "Wonderful", "Wind Chimes" and "Vegetables", session excerpts of "Surf's Up" and "Cabinessence", and mislabeled "Heroes and Villains" outtakes.)
+This compilation marked the first official release of a compiled Smile album, sequenced by Leaf, Paley, and Linett.
+However, the tracks were presented largely in raw form and without approximating the intended final product.
+Leaf's liner notes encouraged listeners to assemble their own versions using the included materials, prompting many fans to do so.

-In 1995, Wilson reunited with Parks for the collaborative album Orange Crate Art, provoking speculation about a potential Smile release.
+In 1995, Wilson reunited with Parks for the collaborative album Orange Crate Art, which provoked speculation of a potential Smile release.
 That year, Wilson performed "Wonderful" in its original Smile arrangement for the Don Was-directed documentary I Just Wasn't Made for These Times, with the rendition included on the accompanying soundtrack album.
-Capitol also announced a three-CD box set titled The Smile Era, scheduled for release that autumn.

-The planned Smile box set failed to materialize, partly due to the complexity of compiling and sequencing the material.
-Was had proposed releasing Smile as an interactive CD-ROM, akin to Todd Rundgren's No World Order (1993), that would have contained extensive session content for listeners to assemble themselves, an idea Wilson reportedly supported, though dependent on record company approval.
+Capitol also announced a three-CD box set titled The Smile Era, scheduled for release in late 1995.
+It failed to materialize, partly due to the complexity involved with compiling and sequencing the material.
+Was had proposed releasing Smile as an interactive CD-ROM, akin to Todd Rundgren's No World Order (1993), that would have contained session content for listeners to assemble themselves, an idea Wilson reportedly supported.
 According to Mike Love, after finishing the Beach Boys' 1996 album Stars and Stripes Vol. 1, discussions to complete Smile were vetoed by Carl over concerns it might jeopardize Brian's mental health.
 Capitol's hesitation was further influenced by the 18-month delay experienced during the release of The Pet Sounds Sessions (1997), discouraging similar efforts for Smile.
 During promotion for his 1998 album Imagination, Wilson dismissed Smile, saying, "I thought too much.
 Smile was just a bunch of weird stuff that didn't even amount to anything."

 In the late 1990s, Sea of Tunes issued eight CDs containing seven hours of Smile recordings as part of their "Unsurpassed Masters" series.
 By the end of the decade, Smile had become one of the most well-documented projects among bootleggers.
 Authorities later arrested individuals involved with Sea of Tunes, seizing nearly 10,000 discs.
 Vigotone, following their 1998 bootleg Heroes and Vibrations, planned a multi-disc Smile set but ceased operations after a 2001 law enforcement raid.

-In 2011, Smile topped Uncuts list of the greatest bootleg recordings of all time.
-By 2023, fanmade Smile assemblies had incorporated the use of audio deepfake techniques to present a completed album.